"""

 if interp_code == 0:

-# Linear interpolation/extrapolation (additive)
+# Piecewise-linear interpolation/extrapolation (additive)

 return cast(